-

 Congratulations to Debbie Scott-Webb!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Female Racer

-The Scott-Webb family were all heavily involved in BMX during the very early years as part of the Ipswich Witches BMX Club.
-Debbie started riding in 1980 after seeing her brothers, Dean and Jason, get into the sport, and she quickly fell in love with it.
-Their dad, Barry, was also heavily involved behind the…
+The Scott-Webb family were deeply involved in BMX during the sport’s earliest years as part of the Ipswich Witches BMX Club.
+Debbie started riding in 1980 after watching her brothers, Dean and Jason, get into the sport, and she quickly fell in love with BMX.
+Their dad, Barry, was also heavily involved behind the scenes…

 -